-I’m a History and Psychology double major & Africana Studies concentrator from Georgia.
+Hey, y’all!
+My name is Kaylen and I’m a History and Psychology double major & Africana Studies concentrator from Georgia.
 I realized that I wanted to major in history during my freshman year when I took a class taught by Professor Merrill entitled “Manifestos in American Politics.”
-My current research project (mentored by Professor Merrill) for the Mellon Mays Undergraduate Fellowship is actually inspired by my time in this class, as it focuses on the history of the Black Manifesto (1969) and the links between Black radicalism, religion, and reparations.
+My current research project for the Mellon Mays Undergraduate Fellowship and my thesis(!) is actually inspired by my time in this class, as it focuses on the history of the Black Manifesto (1969) and the links between Black radicalism, religion, and reparations.
 In my history courses at Williams, I have been most interested in rethinking U.S. history through historically underrepresented voices.
-On campus, I am a dancer in Kusika, a director for the Gospel Choir, a co-chair for Converging Worlds, and the TA for the Africana Department.
+On campus, I am a dancer in Kusika, a director of the Gospel Choir, co-chair of Converging Worlds, co-president of the Gargoyle Society, and the TA for the Africana Department.

 Kaylen Smith – [email protected]

 I’m a philosophy & history double major concentrating in Africana.
 My favorite history courses have been those taught by professors Dubow, Bevilacqua, and Kohut, who are all so amazing.
 My favorite courses so far have to be on European Intellectual History (331) & my tutorial on Victorian Psychology (484).
 I became a history major because I value how uniquely comprehensive historical methodology engages with the world, and simply fell in love.
 I also find myself constantly moved, encouraged, and supported in the history classes I’ve taken, and feel so fortunate to be in community with such remarkable people.